Distribution of Chores with Information Asymmetry: Related Work

 \section{Related Work}

-While the literature on fair division of indivisible items is vast (see e.g. \citet{amanatidis2022fair} for a survey), our work fits best in the context fairness and efficiency for specified preference classes, and fairness achieved by modifying instances or epistemic constraints.
-See Section \ref{sec:prelims} for formal definitions.
-All related works hold for additive valuations.
+While the literature on fair division of indivisible items is vast (see e.g., \citet{ABF+22fair} for a survey), our work fits best in the contexts of algorithms guaranteeing fair and efficient allocations (often for restricted preference classes), fairness achieved with copies, and fairness achieved by imposing epistemic constraints.
+The following related works hold for agents with additive valuations; see Section \ref{sec:prelims} for formal definitions.